rahmanshaber/corebox/README.md

 * Cheack the To-Do.txt in doc folder for known bugs.

 ### Help Us
-* We need to add package for this app.Appimage is in top priority.so if any one could guide us how to do that it will be helpful.
+* We need to add package for this app.DEB is in top priority.so if any one could guide us how to do that it will be helpful.
+* Also add the app in AUR.
+* Some of the apps has old code,so they have some issue in them.Please review the code and help us fix them.
+* Move the CorePlayer to QtAV.https://github.com/wang-bin/QtAV.
+  Please make simple player with qtav and send via email to us.
+  Please in qmake.not cmake.We tried the example's of QtAV .but they don't work.
-* see the Help Us page in Help app of corebox for more.
+* See the Help Us page in Help app of corebox for more.